X-10 Nuclear Reactor

 But the highlight of the tour is its stop at the X-10 nuclear reactor, the oldest in the world.

-The reactor is a 24-foot-square block of graphite, weighing several hundred tons, encased in a seven-foot-thick reinforced concrete cube.
+The reactor -- which began its first chain reaction on Nov.
+4, 1943 -- is a 24-foot-square block of graphite, weighing several hundred tons, encased in a seven-foot-thick reinforced concrete cube.
 Over a thousand horizontal tubes pierce the reactor end-to-end.
 Men in flimsy safety suits would take long sticks and shove raw uranium into the reactor, piece after piece, and by the time it fell out the other end, it had transformed into explosive plutonium.
 X-10 was built during World War II to see if this voodoo science would work (and work without blowing up).
 When it did (and didn't) the reactors at Hanford took over and made most of the plutonium that vaporized Trinity and Nagasaki.

 The X-10 reactor became a tourist attraction during the 1982 Knoxville World's Fair, which also gave America the Sunsphere.
-Many of the displays in the X-10 building date to that time, including a mural of Enrico Fermi being awoken on the night of November 4, 1943, to the news that the reactor was working (and hadn't blown up).
+Many of the displays in the X-10 building date to that time, including a mural of Enrico Fermi being awoken on that early November night to the news that the reactor was working (and hadn't blown up).

 Until 9/11 you could simply drive to the X-10 reactor whenever you liked, but the endless War on Terror ended that.
 Now X-10 can only be reached as part of the bus tour, and photos of the building's exterior are strictly forbidden.